-Cigarette smoking has an impact on three factors related to endurance performance: serum hemoglobin, lung volume and weight loss.
+Cigarette smoking, weed vaporizers or marijuana vaporizer have an impact on three factors related to endurance performance: serum hemoglobin, lung volume and weight loss.

 Cigarette smoking has been shown to increase serum hemoglobin, increase total lung capacity and stimulate weight loss, factors that all contribute to enhanced performance in endurance sports.
 Despite this scientific evidence, the prevalence of smoking in elite athletes is actually many times lower than in the general population.
 The reasons for this are unclear; however, there has been little to no effort made on the part of national governing bodies to encourage smoking among athletes.

 The author also gives recommendations for programs to help get the most out of this newfound benefit:

 One important aspect of the benefits of smoking is they appear to be dose-dependent and may not develop until many years after initiation of treatment.
 With this in mind, smoking should be commenced at as young an age as is reasonably possible.
 Children who have not yet developed a pincer grasp might require modified cigarette holders, safety lighters or both.